CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/Routing/Redistribute-Neighbor.md

 ### Route Scale

-This feature adds each ARP entry as a /32 host route into the routing table of all switches within a summarization domain.
-Make sure the number of hosts plus fabric routes is under the allocated hardware LPM table size of the switch per the forwaring resource profile in use.
-Review the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Cumulus Networks datasheets">}} for up to date scalability limits of your hardware platform.
+Redistribute neighbor adds each ARP entry as a /32 host route into the routing table of all switches within a summarization domain.
+Make sure the number of hosts plus fabric routes is under the allocated hardware LPM table size of the switch according to the forwarding resource profile in use.
+Review the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Cumulus Networks datasheets">}} for up-to-date scalability limits of your hardware platform.
 If in doubt, contact your support representative.

 ### Uneven Traffic Distribution